Starting a business as a minor: a checklist

 Limited legal capacity

 Not all companies want to do business with entrepreneurs under the age of 18.
-You can solve this if you are 16 or 17 with legal limited capacity, which makes you legally considered an 18-year-old.
+You can solve this if you are 16 or 17 by applying for legal limited capacity.
+This means you are legally considered an 18-year-old.

 3. Arrange your money matters